 CITY OF SEBASTIAN

-The City of Sebastian is accepting applications for the position of Permit Technician for the City of Sebastian Building Department.
-Position will be posted from February 14, 2017 to 4:00 PM, February 21, 2017.
+The City of Sebastian is accepting applications for the position of Full time Engineering Technician for the City of Sebastian’s Engineering Department.

 Knowledge, Abilities and Skills: